SteelDefectX: A Multi-Form Vision-Language Dataset and Benchmark for Steel Surface Defect Analysis: Benchmark and Experiments

-Unlike traditional zero-shot classification, which focuses on unseen categories, zero-shot transfer evaluates a model’s ability to generalize to entirely unseen datasets~\cite{Wang2024SkyScript}.
-For the experiment, the original Long-CLIP~\cite{Zhang2024LongCLIP} model is directly evaluated on two external datasets as a zero-shot baseline: ten aluminum surface defect categories from MSD-Cls~\cite{xiao2022graph} and five seamless steel tube defect categories from CGFSDS-9~\cite{song2024mfanet}.
-The same datasets are then used to evaluate SteelDefectX-trained models for transfer performance.
-To investigate the impact of textual annotation, we compare four levels of textual annotations (``T0''-``T3'').
-To ensure consistent text semantics across different materials, a general textual template (``\textit{A photo of surface defect: [classname]}'') is adopted during evaluation.
-Training settings follow those described in \cref{Subsec: vl_classification}.
+We evaluate cross-dataset transfer to examine whether different textual representations learned on SteelDefectX generalize to unseen defect datasets~\cite{liATPrompt2025}.
+For the experiment, we adopt Long-CLIP~\cite{Zhang2024LongCLIP} as the base model and evaluate it on two external datasets: MSD-Cls~\cite{xiao2022graph} (aluminum surface defects) and CGFSDS-9~\cite{song2024mfanet} (seamless steel tube defects).
+The original model is directly evaluated as a zero-shot baseline, and then compared with models trained on SteelDefectX using different textual annotations (``T0''-``T4'').
+To ensure consistent semantics across materials, a unified template (``\textit{A photo of surface defect: [classname]}'') is used during evaluation.
+Training settings follow Section~\ref{Subsec: vl_classification}.

-As shown in \cref{tab:table6}, the model trained with ``T3'' achieves the best transfer performance across all datasets and backbone networks.
-From ``T0'' to ``T2'', performance consistently improves as textual annotations become more informative, indicating that incorporating class-level semantics and fine-grained sample descriptions effectively enhances transferability.
-The additional gains from ``T2'' to ``T3'' further demonstrate that high-quality, accurate sample-level annotations play a crucial role in improving cross-dataset generalization capabilities across different materials and defect types.
-Therefore, our dataset provides rich textual representations that facilitate cross-domain knowledge transfer and support subsequent research on multimodal generalization in industrial defect detection.
+As shown in Table~\ref{tab:cross_dataset_transfer}, training on SteelDefectX consistently improves performance over the zero-shot baseline, indicating effective cross-dataset transfer.
+Among all text settings, ``T2'' achieves the best or near-best results across most settings, indicating that free-form natural language descriptions generalize better than structured attributes (T3) and template-based text (T4).
+This suggests that semantic richness and linguistic flexibility play a key role in cross-dataset transfer, while relatively fixed representations may limit generalization.
+In summary, these results highlight the importance of text design in multimodal transfer and demonstrate that SteelDefectX enables systematic study of generalization across datasets in industrial defect analysis.